dgroomes/vanilla-kafka/streams/README.md

 1. Produce even more messages:
    * `produce 10`
 1. Continue to experiment!
-1. Stop Kafka
+1. Stop all components
-   * When you are done, stop Kafka with the following command:
+   * When you are done, stop the Kafka consumer in the other terminal.
+   * Stop the application in the other terminal.
+   * Finally, stop the Kafka broker with the following command:
    * `stopKafka`

 ### `commands.sh`